jdmold/cthulhu/content/character_generation.md

     - Intelligence(INT)
     - Power(POW)
     - Education(EDU)
-    - Luck
-2. Roll and record (2d6 + 6)x5, re-rolling 1s, 2 times and record each outcome.
-3. Divide the scores amongst the characteristics.
 4. Determine half rating by dividing by 2 and record for each characteristic, round up.
 5. Determine fifth rating by dividing by 5 and record for each characteristic, round up.
 6. Determine attributes